HEP-FCC/fcc-tutorials/full-detector-simulations/FCCeeCaloPhotonPi0Discrimination/FCCeeCaloPhotonPi0Discrimination.md

 :::

 ## Installation of FCCAnalyses
-For this tutorial we will need to develop some code inside FCCAnalyses, thus we need to install it locally.
-If not already done, you need to clone and install it.
+For this tutorial we will need to use FCCAnalyses.
+We can either use it from the stack, or if you have it installed locally use it.
+If you want to install it, you need to clone and install it.
 Go inside the area that you have setup for the tutorials and get the FCCAnalyses code:

 ```shell